 Summary of 2024 PVEL Solar Panel Reliability Testing Gains

-The PVEL scorecard 2024 demonstrates notable gains in PV module performance and reliability compared to 2023.
-These improvements are critical for ensuring the longevity and efficiency of solar installations, especially in extreme weather conditions.
+The PVEL 2024 Scorecard highlights crucial gains in solar module reliability and performance compared to 2023.
+These improvements are particularly important for ensuring long-lasting and efficient solar installations, especially in regions experiencing extreme weather conditions.
+By leveraging PVEL Scorecard 2024 insights, solar developers and installers can make data-driven decisions to optimize system reliability and return on investment.

 Impact of Extreme Weather on Solar Panel Performance

-In recent years, there has been a surge in extreme weather events that can significantly impact solar installations.
-Hurricanes, with their high winds and heavy rains, can cause physical damage to solar panels and mounting structures.
-Heatwaves can lead to thermal stress, while snowstorms can add substantial weight and stress to panels.
+In recent years, the rise in extreme weather events has had a significant impact on solar installations.
+Hurricanes, with their high winds and heavy rains, can cause severe damage to solar panels and mounting structures.
+Heatwaves can lead to thermal stress, while snowstorms introduce additional weight and stress on panels, potentially leading to failure.

-Durable and reliable modules free of solar panel defects are crucial for withstanding these harsh weather conditions.
-Panels that fail under extreme weather incur replacement costs, cause system downtime, and reduce renewable energy production, affecting the bottom line and customer satisfaction.
+Durable, reliable modules free from solar panel defects are essential for withstanding these harsh weather conditions.
+Solar panels that fail under extreme weather events result in replacement costs, system downtime, and reduced renewable energy production, negatively affecting both the bottom line and customer satisfaction.

-For instance, during Hurricane Ida in 2021, several installations experienced panel detachments and micro-cracks due to intense winds and debris.
-Conversely, solar arrays with high-reliability panels from the PVEL scorecard 2024 sustained minimal damage and operated efficiently post-storm.
-Such examples illustrate the importance of choosing robust solar panels tested for extreme conditions.
+For example, during Hurricane Ida in 2021, several installations experienced panel detachments and micro-cracks due to intense winds and debris.
+In contrast, solar arrays with high-reliability panels from the PVEL Scorecard 2024 sustained minimal damage and continued operating efficiently post-storm.
+This highlights the importance of selecting solar panels tested for extreme conditions, ensuring optimal performance even in the harshest environments.

-Incorporating insights from the PVEL 2024 scorecard ensures installations are equipped with the most reliable photovoltaic panels available, offering peace of mind and sustained performance to your clients, regardless of the weather challenges they may face.
+Incorporating insights from the PVEL 2024 Scorecard allows installers to equip their projects with the most reliable photovoltaic panels available, providing peace of mind and sustained performance to clients regardless of the weather challenges they face.

 “Trina Solar has been making incredible strides in its reliability and performance,” says Chabot.
 “Their panels rate among the highest in nearly every solar panel reliability test.
 Given the results, they are my top pick for extreme weather situations and overall.”
 In particular, these panels showed strong resistance to damp heat, mechanical stress, thermal cycling, and hail.